POCKET COMPASSES (cont'd)

 U.S. Gauge Co.

-PROFILE - U.S. Manufacturer created in 1904 in Sellersville (Pennsylvania), later located in New York, now part of AMETEK.
+U.S. Manufacturer created in 1904 in Sellersville (Pennsylvania), later located in New York, now part of AMETEK.
+See also category Wrist compasses.

-(Click for detailed view)
+(Click on image for detailed view)

 Inside the box, instruction concerning the transit lock.